Los García: Jean Baptiste Romanacce, the real "Juan Bautista García"

 When Tommy Muñiz first sketched his new production, he intended the starring role to reflect an everyday man from Puerto Rico.
-Curiously enough, the man who served as the main inspiration for the role had not been born in the island country.
+The man who served as the main inspiration for the role had not been born in the island country.
 Tomás Muñiz, Tommy's father and a famous producer in his own merit, had met Jean Baptiste Romanacce-García, a Corsican immigrant whose name was adapted into Juan Bautista García, a Spanish-sounding name, upon his arrival to Puerto Rico in 1906.
 García was a self-made man who thrived after his orphaned childhood and became a handyman and freelance set designer for Puerto Rico's television stations.
 He was also known in the island country for having fathered ten children, adopting three more, and somehow managing the entire tribe.
 After using García's services often through the years, Tommy Muñiz (himself the father of eight children) befriended García.
 In turn, Rafo Muñiz, Tommy Muñiz's son, was a childhood friend of García's grandson, Roberto, who in turn was the son of Rodofreddo (also known as Roberto) García.

-Tommy Muñiz felt inspired by the decorations that García had done at the Parroquia Espíritu Santo -the neighborhood church near Muñiz's household,- and came with the idea of dedicating a television show to the García family.
+Tommy Muñiz was inspired by the decorations that García had done at the Parroquia Espíritu Santo -the neighborhood church near Muñiz's household,- and came with the idea of dedicating a television show to the García family.
 Based on this, Tommy's character became Juan Bautista García, and Rafo Muñiz's character was Godofredo, a young neighbor (a twist on Rodofreddo's name).
 The real García died on June 1, 1975, just before the series went on the air.